etrusk/tubaba/.roo/rules/00-global.md

 Long sessions degrade context.
 Apply these checkpoints:

 **Every 5 substantive messages or 30 minutes:**
-- Re-read `specs/plan.md` if implementing production work
+- Check if current work is drifting from tests/requirements
-- Verify current work aligns with requirements
+- Verify TDD phase discipline is being followed
 - Check if decisions should be logged to `memory-bank/01-decisions.md`

 **Before starting new subtask:**